dullroar/miki/README.rst

   $ mwk -B [target] # Force generation, regardless of up to dateness.
                     # Options like -B are passed through to make.

+  $ mwk badlinks # Look for local links in local files that are invalid.

+  $ mwk goodlinks # Look for local links in local files that are valid.

 * Generate html files.

 ::